 After entering the gate of Sanxingdui Museum, appreciate the wares of jade, gold, pottery, etc. and the Holy Bronze Tree in the Exhibition Hall One and admire the brilliant history of ancient Shu.
 Then, go to the Exhibition Hall Two to enjoy the excellent bronze wares, like the Bronze Mask with Protruding Eyes, Bronze figure, etc., so you could know why this site is so mysterious and significant in historical field.

-If you want to get rid of hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining and transfer from us.
+If you want to get rid of hustle of public transportation, troublesome navigation and language communication, you can book a private tour package from China Discovery which covers sightseeing, dining and transfer from us.
 Our local tour guide and driver will escort you to Sanxingdui Museum with speed and convenience, and take care of all the details.
 You just need to focus on sightseeing.

-1. English guide are provided in Sanxingdui Museum, for RMB120 / time.
+1. English guide service is provided in Sanxingdui Museum, for RMB120 / time.

 2. The natural sightseeing in Sanxingdui Museum is also worth enjoying after appreciating the historical relics in the two galleries.